johnyyoung/paste-function-for-python/README.md

+R's paste() function for Python.
-Join lists together pairwise.
-It's equivalent to R's paste() function, using recycling rules for unequal length of lists.
+Join lists together pairwise, using recycling rules for unequal length of lists.
 It accept two additional arguments:
 - sep: a string to concatenate list elements, default to empty string "".
 - recycle: wether to recycle the shorter list's elements, default to True, equivalent to R's paste() function.